 Ask yourself whether your various marketing efforts complement — or conflict with — one another.
 For example, is it obvious that an online ad and a print brochure came from the same business?
 Are you communicating a consistent, easy-to-remember message to customers and prospects throughout your messaging?

 In addition, be careful about tone and taking unnecessary risks — particularly when using social media.
 It’s a difficult challenge: You want to get noticed, and sometimes that means pushing the envelope, but you don’t want to end up being offensive.
-Generally, you shouldn’t run the risk of alienating customers with controversial material.
-If you do come up with an edgy idea that you believe will likely pay off, gather plenty of feedback from objective parties before launching.
+Generally, you shouldn’t risk alienating customers with controversial material.
+Gather plenty of feedback from objective parties before launching if you come up with an edgy idea that you believe will likely pay off.

 A marketing plan going nowhere will likely leave your sales team lost and your bottom line suffering.
 Maybe it’s time to do some reconstruction work on yours.
 Contact us for more information and further suggestions.